 The same square icon will also lead you to Google Drive which comes with 15GB of free storage.
 You can buy more storage if you need to.
 Once you have set up your Google Drive, you can also download Backup and Sync software here.
 Now you are all set to do regular backups.

-Alternatively, back up your files on to an external hard drive.
-This is what I do as I don’t entirely trust the Cloud to protect my data.
-I use a WD Elements portable external hard drive like this one:
+Alternatively, back up your files on to an external hard drive; this is what I do as I don’t entirely trust the Cloud to protect my data.

 Use Family Tree Software